-The Operating Rentals/Copier is used for the lease on the Recreation/Parks copy machine.
+The Operating Rentals/Copier is used for the lease on the Parks/Recreation's copy machine.

 The Printing and Binding line is used for the Recreation activity brochures.

 The Registration and Tuition line includes the Washington Recreation and Park Association's (WRPA) Annual Conference and miscellaneous other courses.